EIT:ssa suuren jaoston kuuleminen saksalaistapauksessa

 the admission of a witness statement in lieu of live evidence at trial

-a measure of last resort.
+must be a measure of last resort.
 Before

 a witness can be excused from testifying on grounds of fear, the trial